WallStreetMojo

 Capital Receipts Example: 3 – Loans taken from banks or financial institutions

-Often business needs to invest money to support any new project or partnership or expansion.
+Often, business needs to invest money to support any new project, partnership, or expansion.
 But business always doesn’t have the money to invest.
-That’s why they go out to a bank or any financial institution to raise loans.
+They go out to a bank or any financial institution to raise loans.
 These loans can be either secured loans or unsecured loans.
-The money received from these loans is then used for investing in the new project or for expanding their business.
+The money received from these loans is then used to invest in the new project or expand their business.
 These loans taken from banks or financial institutions are capital receipts because –

 • These loans create liability for the company.